Intermission #3: PSoC Creator and PSoC 62 2×5, Updated

 If you look at the Okika Technologies part, it appears to be around $12 each, but you have to order 10 at a time.
 That is probably more doable with enough “friends.”
 Their development environment looks fairly nice.
 It is reminiscent of LabView.
 They have an expensive ($200) development board.

-So, there are not any “FPAA” units out there for the weekend engineer, except for the PSoC 3,4,5 family, and some variants of the PSoC 6x family.
+are not any is now an “FPAA” unit out there for the weekend engineer.
+This is alongside the PSOC5LP, and some variants of the PSoC 6x family.
+You can get some PSOC6 development boards now, but the PSOC5 boards are in short supply early in 2023.
 Luckily, the PSOC 5 development board is available from Mouser, and DigiKey, and direct from Cypress website, for *very* reasonable prices.

 If the 1v1 059 to Ramps 1.4 board passes my tests, it will go out on GitHub, as an Eagle project, under GPL V3 license.